sogou/workflow/docs/en/tutorial-08-matrix_multiply.md

 };
 ~~~

-It can be seen that routine is a simple computing process from INPUT to OUTPUT.
-The INPUT pointer is not necessarily be const, but you can also pass the function of const INPUT \*.
+You can see that routine is a simple computing process from INPUT to OUTPUT.
+The INPUT pointer is not necessarily be const, but you can pass const INPUT \*.
-For example, to implement an adding task, you can:
+For example, to implement a task that adds two numbers, you can use the follow code:

 ~~~cpp
 struct add_input